 Biomimetics uses a gel that changes color as it absorbs carbon monoxide.
 The detector monitors this color and alerts if the carbon monoxide hits a certain threshold.
 Metal oxide semiconductors, on the other hand, take advantage of CO’s tendency to lower electrical resistance in circuits.
 If enough carbon monoxide is present to change the functioning of a circuit, your alarm goes off.

 Electrochemical systems are the least common.
 They work using electrodes immersed in a chemical solution.
 These can often instantly reveal the presence of carbon monoxide and are primarily found in professional settings.

 A few common issues are responsible for the vast majority of carbon monoxide detector warnings.
-They’re not always the obvious culprits of low batteries or actual CO gas.
+Let’s look at the obvious and not so obvious reasons your CO detector keeps chirping at you.

 The worst and most serious reason why your RV carbon monoxide detector is beeping is CO gas.
 If that’s the case, you should get yourself, any fellow campers, and any pets out of the RV as soon as possible.
 This alert is a good thing in some ways.
 Your detector is working as intended and saving you from a potentially deadly situation.